AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 * Publisher: 5557 (**5555** +2)
 * TTL: 5558 (**5555** +3)

-Those four ports needs to be accessible from the client otherwise it wont work at all !
+Those four ports need to be accessible from the client otherwise it won't work at all !